What Is a Film Fixer? The Complete Guide to Production Fixers

 Understanding Pricing for Film Fixer Services

-Fixer pricing in Germany reflects the country's position as Europe's largest economy — professional services are priced accordingly, but the value delivered is proportional.
-Costs depend on the scope of services, duration, production scale, and complexity of the logistics involved.
-While we do not publish fixed rates — they vary too much by project to be meaningful — here is how pricing generally works.
+Here is what we have to work with.
+Fixer pricing in Germany reflects the country's position as Europe's largest economy — pro services are priced to match.
+But the value delivered is proportional.
+Costs depend on the scope of services, length, production scale, and complexity of the logistics involved.
+While we do not publish fixed rates — they differ too much by project to be meaningful — here is how pricing mostly works.

-- ●Individual fixers typically charge day rates that reflect Germany's professional service market and the fixer's experience level
+- Person fixers mostly charge day rates that reflect Germany's pro service market and the fixer's experience level

-- ●Production service companies provide project-based fees covering the full scope of local coordination, crew management, and administrative compliance
+- Shoot service firms give project-based fees covering the full scope of local planning, crew management, and administrative compliance

-- ●Full-service fees generally represent a proportion of total local production spend
+- Full-service fees mostly represent a proportion of total local production spend

-- ●The cost of operating without a fixer in Germany — permit delays, funding application errors, miscommunication with German authorities — regularly exceeds the fixer's entire fee
+- The cost of operating without a fixer in Germany — permit delays, funding application errors, miscommunication with German authorities — often exceeds the fixer's entire fee

 Day Rate vs Project Fee

-An individual fixer on a day rate works well for smaller engagements — a documentary crew of three to five people shooting for several days, or a journalist needing local coordination for a specific story.
-For productions of any significant scale, particularly those involving German funding applications or multi-location logistics, a production service company offers better value by bundling coordination, crew hiring, equipment sourcing, permit management, and administrative compliance into a single relationship.
-The project fee replaces multiple individual hires you would otherwise need to make separately, and provides accountability across the full production lifecycle.
+A person fixer on a day rate works well for smaller engagements — a documentary crew of three to five people shooting for several days, or a journalist needing local planning for a specific story.
+For shoots of any major scale, specific those involving German funding applications or multi-site logistics, a shoot service firm gives better value by bundling planning, crew hiring, gear sourcing, permit management, and administrative compliance into a single relationship.
+The project fee replaces many person hires you would otherwise need to make separately.
+Gives accountability across the full production lifecycle.

 Factors That Influence Cost

-Several variables shape what you will pay: the duration of engagement across pre-production, production, and wrap phases; the number and complexity of locations; crew scale; equipment requirements; whether the production requires funding application support; and any specialized coordination such as aerial filming, water work, or filming at restricted sites.
-Germany's strong crew base and well-established equipment rental market mean that local costs are generally predictable — an experienced fixer builds budgets that hold up during production.
-The most productive approach is to share a comprehensive project brief and receive an itemized quote where every cost is transparent and open to discussion.
+Several variables shape what you will pay: the length of buy-in across pre-production, production, and wrap phases.
+The number and complexity of locations.
+Crew scale.
+Gear needs.
+Whether the production needs funding application support.
+And any specialized planning such as aerial filming, water work, or filming at off-limits sites.
+Germany's strong crew base and well-set up gear rental market mean that local costs are mostly predictable — a skilled fixer builds budgets that hold up during production.
+The most productive way is to share a full project brief and receive an itemized quote where each cost is transparent and open to discussion.

 Why the Investment Pays for Itself

-A single lost shooting day in Germany — caused by a rejected permit, a location that falls through, or a crew miscommunication — can cost more than the fixer's entire engagement.
-Beyond avoiding problems, experienced fixers save money in ways that are not always obvious: they know which equipment houses offer competitive rates for international productions, which locations are permit-friendly alternatives to oversubscribed spots, and how to structure local spending to maximize incentive eligibility.
-For productions accessing DFFF or regional funds, a fixer who ensures correct spend allocation can recover tens of thousands of euros that would otherwise be left on the table.
-The fixer is not an added expense — they are a structural part of an efficiently run international production.
+A single lost shooting day in Germany — caused by a rejected permit, a location that falls through, or a crew miscommunication — can cost more than the fixer's entire buy-in.
+Beyond avoiding problems, skilled fixers save money in ways that are not always obvious: they know which gear houses give competitive rates for global shoots.
+This locations are permit-friendly alternatives to oversubscribed spots, and how to structure local spending to boost incentive eligibility.
+For shoots accessing DFFF or regional funds, a fixer who makes sure correct spend allocation can recover tens of thousands of euros that would otherwise be left on the table.
+The fixer is not an added costs — they are a structural part of an efficiently run global shoots.

 How to Choose a Fixer